-1 · Introduction
+Introduction

-In order to provide an appropriate design wind speed for the wind resistant design of a structure, it is essential and important to estimate the probability distribution of annual maximum wind speeds.
+In order to provide determine an appropriate design wind speed for the wind resistant design of a structure, it is essential and important to estimate the probability distribution of annual maximum wind speeds.
 The annual maximum value of 10 minute mean wind speeds is only one value among 52,560 samples in one year.
 It seems reasonable to assume that the statistical nature of 10 minute mean wind speeds, such as four moments, provide sufficient information for the characteristics of annual maximum wind speeds.

-In this research, samples of 10 minute mean wind speeds at 155 meteorological sites are utilized to investigate the general relationships between four moments and the probability distributions of annual maxima.
+In this research, samples of 10 minute mean wind speeds at 155 meteorological sites in Japan are utilized to investigate the general relationships between four moments and the probability distributions of annual maxima.
 Then, the application of polynomial translation method is verified by utilizing these four moments and a simulation procedure based on polynomial translation method is developed.
 Simulation results of annual maximum wind speeds of several meteorological sites show that such examinations of probabilistic characteristics of 10 minute mean wind speeds may provide good information for wind hazard models for individual sites.

-2 · Characteristics of Four Moments on Parent Distribution
+Characteristics of Four Moments on Parent Distribution

-2.1 Yearly variation of four moments
+Yearly variation of four moments

 10 minute mean wind speeds from 1961 to 2002 at 155 meteorological sites in Japan are utilized to calculate four moments (mean, standard deviation, skewness, and unbiased kurtosis) to represent the yearly statistical nature.
-Figure 1 shows the parent distribution and its probability distribution at Tokyo in 2002.
-Four moments calculated from these samples are 3.192 for mean, 1.528 for the standard deviation, 0.916 for the skewness and 1.255 for the unbiased kurtosis ("kurtosis" hereafter), which can be indicated as the statistical nature of the probability distribution.
-The annual maximum sample is pointed as the tail point of the annual maxima can be expected by estimating the four moments.
+Figure 1 shows an example for the parent distribution and its probability distribution at Tokyo in 2002.
+Four moments calculated from these samples are 3.192 for the mean, 1.528 for the standard deviation, 0.916 for the skewness and 1.255 for the unbiased kurtosis ("kurtosis" hereafter), which can be regarded as to indicated as the statistical nature of the probability distribution.
+The annual maximum sample is pointed as the tail point of the probability distribution.
+Once the statistical nature is properly estimated, the simulation of annual maxima can be expected by estimating the four moments.